HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 - **Purpose**: Captures temporal dependencies in video data by processing sequences of feature vectors from the last layer of YOLO.
 - **Architecture**:
-  - **Input Layer**: Takes feature vectors from YOLO.
+  - **Input layer**: Takes feature vectors from YOLO.
-  - **Fully Connected Layer**: Reduces dimensionality.
+  - **Fully connected layer**: Reduces dimensionality.
-  - **Layer Normalization and Dropout**: Improves training stability and prevents overfitting.
+  - **Layer normalization and dropout**: Improves training stability and prevents overfitting.
-  - **LSTM Layer**: Processes sequences to model temporal relationships.
+  - **LSTM layer**: Processes sequences to model temporal relationships.
-  - **Output Layer**: Generates multi-label predictions for each time step.
+  - **Output layer**: Generates multi-label predictions for each time step.
-- **Loss Function**: Uses binary cross-entropy loss with logits for multi-label classification and the weight decay for L2 regularization.
+- **Loss function**: Uses binary cross-entropy loss with logits for multi-label classification and the weight decay for L2 regularization.

 ### 3. Incremental training with `partial_fit()`

 - **Functionality**: Allows the model to update its parameters with each new annotation.
 - **Process**:
   - Extracts features and labels from the annotated video using `utils/converter.py::convert_timelinelabels_to_probs()`.
-  - Preprocesses data into sequences suitable for LSTM input split by `model_classifier_sequence_size` chunks.
+  - Pre-processes data into sequences suitable for LSTM input split by `model_classifier_sequence_size` chunks.
   - Trains the model incrementally, using early stopping based on F1 score and accuracy thresholds.
 - **Advantages**:
-  - **Few-Shot Learning**: Capable of learning from a small number of examples.
+  - **Few-shot learning**: Capable of learning from a small number of examples.
-  - **Avoids Overfitting**: Early stopping using F1 score and accuracy prevents the model from overfitting on limited data.
+  - **Avoids overfitting**: Early stopping using F1 score and accuracy prevents the model from overfitting on limited data.

 ### Limitations and considerations

-- **Not a Final Production Model**: While promising, the model is primarily a demo and may require further validation for production use.
+- **Not a final production model**: While promising, the model is primarily a demo and may require further validation for production use.
-- **Performance Depends on Data**: Requires sufficient and diverse annotations (at least 10-20 annotated tasks) to start performing.
+- **Performance depends on data**: Requires sufficient and diverse annotations (at least 10-20 annotated tasks) to start performing.
-- **Parameter Sensitivity**: Adjusting neural network parameters may significantly impact performance.
+- **Parameter sensitivity**: Adjusting neural network parameters may significantly impact performance.
 - **Early stop on training data**: The model uses early stopping based on the F1 score and accuracy on the training data.
 This may lead to overfitting on the training data.
 It was made because of the lack of validation data when updating on one annotation.
 - **YOLO model limitations**: The model uses a pre-trained YOLO model trained on object classification tasks for feature extraction, which may not be optimal for all use cases such as event detection.
-This approach doesn't tune the YOLO model, it trains only the LSTM part upon.
+This approach doesn't tune the YOLO model, it trains only the LSTM piece upon the YOLO last layer.
 - **Label balance**: The model may struggle with imbalanced labels.
 Ensure that the labels are well-distributed in the training data.
-Consider modifying the loss function (BCEWithLogitsLoss) and using class pos weights to address this issue.
+Consider modifying the loss function (`BCEWithLogitsLoss`) and using class pos weights to address this issue.
 - **Training on all daa**: Training on all data is not yet implemented, so the model trains only on the last annotation.
 See `timeline_labels.py::fit()` for more details.

 ## Example use case: detecting a ball in football videos

 ### Setup

-1. **Labeling Configuration**:
+1. **Labeling configuration**:

    ```xml
    <View>